 We don’t learn languages with the purpose of reading (let alone writing) poetry.
 We take a functional, 80/20 approach to language learning.

-Our goal is to learn communication to survive, to understand a culture, and generally to minimize social friction and exist in a native language environment.
+Our goal is to learn communication to survive, to understand a culture, and generally to minimise social friction and exist in a native language environment.

 Take Javanese, for example (not on our list, but a good example).
 Traditionally, it was written using a different writing system.
 In modern times, it’s written in Latin script for all common use.
 We’d make do with Latin script.

 In contrast, Chinese is written in Chinese characters, and it has resisted being modernised.
 However, pronunciation is taught in schools and textbooks using ‘Pinyin’, a Romanization that’s actually totally standardized.

 You might be an Arabic, Spanish or Chinese (or something else) native speaker, but if you were to go learn a new language, chances are — if you’re an audience member of this blog — that you’re going to go learn in English for the breadth and quality of resources.